Tiffany-Bergett/Data_projects_TripleTen/Animation Movies/README.md

 # File Title: Animated_Movies.twbx

-This was my Code Jam Competition project that I worked after the TripleTen Business Intelligence Analytics Program.
+This was a Code Jam Competition project that I worked on after the TripleTen Business Intelligence Analytics Program.
 It was a light-hearted team project designed to showcase my Tableau and Collaboration skills.
+The purpose was to create a visually compelling story from a provided dataset in 4 days with Tableau and collaboration.

 [<img src="https://github.com/Tiffany-Bergett/Data_projects_TripleTen/blob/main/Images/Project9Pic.png" alt="Tableau Story Welcome Page">](https://public.tableau.com/views/Animated_Movies/AnimatedMoviesBringingtheWorldTogether?:language=en-US&:sid=&:display_count=n&:origin=viz_share_link)